-Large Pen: Overall, the large pen approach was successful, but there were some challenges.
+Large Pens: Overall, the large pen approach was successful, but there were some challenges.
 The open top of the large pen allowed owls to kill pheasants with enhanced success while the pheasants were confined in the enclosure.
 Three motion sensing lights were installed on the large pen to deter owls, which appeared to be moderately successful.
-Moving forward, more motion sensing lights and perch deterrents will be installed on the large pen.
+We also installed perching deterrents on posts near the pen to discourage owls and raptors from landing near the area.
+The soft release worked very well for establishing site fidelity and we felt most released birds remained on the property and dispersed well throughout the habitat.

-Small Pen: The small pen approach was also successful as there were no issues with stocking numbers in any of the small pens.
-Once all the birds were released from the small pens, they held in the areas around the pens for about two weeks and then began to disperse into the winter habitat.
+Small Pen: The small pen approach was also successful.
+Once all the birds were released from the small pens, they remained in the areas around the pens for about two weeks and then began to disperse into the winter habitat.